Carter-Ellis/CartWizard/README.md

 🛒 CartWizard 🧙‍♂️
 AI-Powered Supermarket Web Application (Python, Django, PostgreSQL)

 🚀 CartWizard is a full-stack supermarket web application built with Python, Django, and PostgreSQL.
-It allows users to browse products, add items to their cart, and includes an AI-powered cart summary using an LLM API to suggest recipes.
+Users can browse products, manage a shopping cart, and receive AI-generated recipe suggestions powered by the OpenAI API (GPT-4o-mini).
-This project is being built as a hands-on way to practice full-stack web development, database modeling, Python OOP, and AI integration.
+This project serves as a hands-on exploration of full-stack development, database modeling, Python OOP, and practical AI integration.

 ---------------------------------------
 🧠 Features

-- AI-powered cart summary using an LLM API
+- 🥘 AI-powered recipe suggestions using the OpenAI API
-- Product browsing
+- 🛍️ Product browsing
-- Shopping cart with item quantities
+- 🛒 Shopping cart with item quantities
-- User authentication (login, signup)
+- 🔐 User authentication (login, signup)

 ---------------------------------------
 🛠️ Tech Stack

 Frontend:
-- HTML (Django Templates)
+- HTML
 - CSS

 Backend: